Skip to content

 Potential Benefits

-• Enhanced Neurogenesis: P21 has been shown to stimulate the growth of new neurons in the dentate gyrus, a critical region for memory and learning.
+• Enhanced Neurogenesis: P21 stimulates the growth of new neurons in the dentate gyrus, a critical brain region for memory and learning.

 • Cognitive Enhancement: Animal studies indicate that P21 benefits include improved spatial memory and faster learning acquisition in behavioral tasks.